-- 1. Prepare students who will become educators, researchers, government and civic leaders knowledgeable in humanistic inquiry related to diverse humanities disciplines. - 2.
-Provide opportunities for students to further develop their skills as critical thinkers and writers with the knowledge and understanding of concepts and theories of the humanities disciplines. - 3.
+- 1. Train students who will become teachers and scholars knowledgeable in humanistic inquiry. - 2.
+Provide opportunities for students to further develop their skills as critical thinkers and research scholars with the knowledge and understanding of concepts and theories of the humanities disciplines. - 3.
 Provide opportunities for students to investigate interdisciplinary ideas in the humanities, including their exemplars. - 4.
 Further develop students' knowledge and skills to conduct research in specific disciplines in the humanities.